atzlerdo/intelligent-study-planner/docs/fixes/SYNC_DELETION_FIX.md

 **Key improvement**: Now when a session exists locally but not in the sync result (and wasn't created during sync), it's **explicitly NOT added** to the final map, effectively deleting it.

-### Fix 2: Mark Deleted Sessions During Grace Period
+### Solution 2: Mark Deleted Sessions During Grace Period

 **Modified** `src/App.tsx` - `handleDeleteSession()` function: